Corevin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: April 11, 2018

+**Today's Progress**: Finished the chapter 2 of Think Java exercises.
+Built a program that takes the hours, minutes, and seconds variables (still need to look up how to accept inputs), and output them in a bunch of different ways as well as do a bunch of math functions on them to and report out the results.

+**Thoughts:** The exercises are a bit simple for me, but I consider it a good review.
+If nothing else it is forcing me to actually practice the syntax for Java, which is good, it will help me remember and make sure that I am not missing anything.
+Also helps to make sure I have committed it to memory.
+Repitition = good when it comes to coding, right?

+I ended up asking in Slack about Arrays.
+I really don't like not understanding them.
+I got a couple of responses but, not really a huge help.
+One response was an article on Arrays in general; that was interesting but not quite what I was looking for.
+The other response was a request for the code I'd written.
+Sadly, the code I've written doesn't work and I don't think even I have enough there to share yet.
+I'll have to figure out what I'm going to do next.

+**Link to work:** [Tutorial online]  :: TBD (ADD ONCE I FIGURE OUT GITHUB)

 ### Day 10: April 10, 2018

 **Today's Progress**: Worked with excercises on variables, assignment and printing them out in different formats.
 Played around with print vs printlns.
 Reached out to the folks in the 100 days of code Slack to see if anyone had suggestions as Arrays have 100% mystified me.

-**Thoughts:** So instead of being fruatrated any longer, I decided to switch it up.
+**Thoughts:** So instead of being frustrated any longer, I decided to switch it up.
 A while back I purchased a bunch of Java books in a humble bundel lot and so I started reading one of those last night.
 I am in chapter 2 at this point of "Think Java" by Allen B. Downey and Chris Mayfield.
 It is a lot of review thus far, but I don't think it is a bad thing really.
 I am going to use it to review what i already know, and from there hopefully build up some.

 I am currently saving the work I  am doing on my harddrive.
 I want to add it here to my 100 days of code fork, but haven't figured out how.
 I will have to take a look into it later today and see if I can figure it out.

 **Link to work:** [Tutorial online]  :: TBD (ADD ONCE I FIGURE OUT GITHUB)

 ### Day 9: April 9, 2018